If you live with an abusive person or have an abusive ex-partner contact 1800RESPECT (1800 737 732) for safety planning before you do anything else.

 Do the same with banks, schools, childcare, kindergartens and preschools, sporting clubs and any other place your child attends.

-Use community facilities like community houses, libraries and women’s services to scan, photocopy or email important documents, such as court orders.
+Use community facilities Community houses, libraries and women’s services can be useful to scan, photocopy or email important documents, such as court orders.

 Get support Remember stalking, harassment and abuse are not okay and not your fault.
 This behaviour is upsetting and dangerous, but help is available.